nickdunn/form-controls/README.markdown

 		</label>
 	</fieldset>

-On form submit you will also receive a validation summary — either a success message, or a list of missing or invalid fields.
+On form submit you will also see a validation summary — either a success message, or a list of missing or invalid fields.

 ## Template examples
-Here are examples outlining the full range of options.
-Additional information regarding each template and its parameters can be gleaned from the source.
+Here are examples outlining the full range of control templates.

 ### form:event
-This variable should be created globally, outside of your page templates.
+This variable should be created globally, outside of the page templates.
 It should select the event node created by the event you are posting to.

 	<xsl:variable name="form:event" select="/data/events/save-blog-post"/>